alsora/rclcpp/README.md

 This branch contains an alternative implementation for ROS2 Intra-Process Communication that does not use the underlying RMW.

+### Setup

+This branch allows to test the new IPC implementation also in combination with RMW DPS.
+However, at the moment, this middleware does not allow introspection.
+This means that you can't count the number of subscriptions to a topic, which is the method currently used to determine whether you have to publish intra-process, inter-process or both.

+As a solution, you have to hardcode this decision before building the package.

+Go to `~/ros2_ws/src/rclcpp/rclcpp/include/rclcpp/intra_process_setting.hpp`

+At line 33 select one of the available options

+- COMM_TYPE_INTRA_ONLY 1
+- COMM_TYPE_INTER_ONLY 2
+- COMM_TYPE_INTRA_INTER 3

 ### Build

 Create a ROS2 workspace for master